Karanburnwal/resort-hotels-web/README.md

-# Getting Started with Create React App
+# Getting Started For Making Resort Website

  Making cool Website for hotels in beach area